 In 1988 Carol Rice of Wildland Resources Management completed a fire history report just to the west of Northstar in Donner State Park.
 Her report carefully studied the cross-sections of select older trees to note the years in which the trees had fire scarring.
 Tree's produce new rings around the circumference of their trunk each year, just beneath the outer bark, signifying its growth during that time span.
 Each season of growth leaves a distinct ring pattern.
 For example, trees tend to grow quickly during the spring, which leaves a light-colored and less dense ring around the previous year's wood.
 During late summer and early fall, a darker dense ring forms outside the spring-growth ring.
-This growth pattern indicates an annual ring and is what allows us to determine the years a tree may have been damaged by a wildfire.
-Carol Rice's report showed that between 1635 and 1900, fire occurred in the area of the park, on average, every 9.1 years.
-This average can be applied to the entire Truckee/Northstar area.
+This growth pattern shows an annual ring and is what allows us to figure out the years where a wildfire may have damaged a tree.
+Carol Rice's report showed that between 1635 and 1900, a fire occurred in the park, on average, every 9.1 years.
+This can be applied to the entire Truckee/Northstar area.